jarrodshingleton/yomls/content/tutorials/linear_regression/linreg_python_code.md

 ## Wrap Up

-And that's how we use R to implement this algorithm on this data set.
+And that's how we use Python to implement this algorithm on this data set.
 And why.